harris654ui/PL-SQL-Payroll-System-Project/README.md

 # PL/SQL Payroll Management System

 This is a PL/SQL project designed to calculate and store payroll information for employees using Oracle's HR schema.
-The project processing res.

 ---